shopware5/devdocs/source/designers-guide/getting-started/index.md

  │              └── all.less
 ```

 To add new Less files, you need to create a new `all.less` file.
 This file is required, and should be used exclusively to import other Less files, in which you will define your custom styling.
 Your custom Less files can be imported by using the `@import` function on your `all.less` file.
-If you have extensive theme changes, it's recommended to adapt the Less file subfolders of the `Responsive` theme to have a better overview, but in this case we will just create a new Less file called `navigation.less`.
+If you have extensive theme changes, it's recommended to adapt the Less file subdirectories of the `Responsive` theme to have a better overview, but in this case we will just create a new Less file called `navigation.less`.

 ```
 //inside the all.less file